Questions on New Parish in Hammond

 “The Institute,” as it is often called, is an order of priests dedicated to the celebration of the Traditional Latin Mass.
-Its worldwide headquarters and seminary are near Florence, Italy, but their American headquarters are at the Shrine of Christ the King in Chicago (one of the churches that Gary Diocese faithful travel to for Sunday morning Latin Mass).
+Its worldwide headquarters and seminary are near Florence, Italy, and its American headquarters are at the Shrine of Christ the King in Chicago (one of the churches that a number of Gary Diocese faithful would travel to for Sunday morning Latin Mass).

 The Institute’s rule of life generally follows that of secular canons; they use the title “Canon” rather than “Father.”
 Their chief patron is St. Francis de Sales.
 The Institute has priests, oblates (similar to brothers), a branch of sisters, and missions in Africa.